Open Source AI Agent Framework for Enterprise

 Access channels feed the core, which delegates execution to providers and downstream systems.

-AtlasClaw core components Click to enlarge
+AtlasClaw core components for agent orchestration, sessions, tools, and provider registry Click to enlarge

 Core components